kjiwa/sportszone-exporter/README.md

 This tool scrapes schedule data from a Sportszone instance and exports it into a CSV suitable for uploading to Team Cowboy.

+If [Team Cowboy API](http://www.teamcowboy.com/api) credentials and a username are provided, then games will also be queried from Team Cowboy.
+Any games that are found will be excluded from the list to export to CSV.

 I've included a flagfile that can be used with the Greater Seattle Hockey League that contains the base URL, league ID, and arena map.
 Use it by specifying `--flagfile=gshl.flags` in your command line.

 ## Example